Old English Sheepdog x Poodle

 The Sheepadoodle is a wonderful companion perfect for families or people who want a loyal and affectionate dog in their lives.
 They’ve been known to be excellent with children and are incredibly patient, considering their size.
 These dogs are not only fantastic to have around the house, but they’re also intelligent, obedient, and eager to please.
 They’re just as happy living in the country or city so long as they have people around them that love them.

-We have several scheduled sheepadoodle litters available throughout the year.
+We often have Sheepadoodle puppies available or planned litters coming soon throughout the year.

 Make Your Family Whole